tgstation/tgstation-server/README.md

 with any additional options you desire (i.e. You'll have to expose more game ports in order to host more than one instance).

 Note although `/app/lib` is specified as a volume mount point in the `Dockerfile`, unless you REALLY know what you're doing.
 Do not mount any volumes over this for fear of breaking your container.

+Before starting your container make sure the aforemention `appsettings.Production.json` is configured properly.
+See below

 ### Configuring